Glasgow Botanic Gardens, Scotland Travel Guide

 Located in Glasgow, Scotland

 Glasgow Botanic Gardens is conveniently accessible by various transportation options in Glasgow, Scotland.
-If you're flying in, Edinburgh Airport is approximately 35.9 miles (57.8 km) away from Glasgow.
+If you're flying in, Edinburgh Airport is approximately 35.9 miles (57.8 km) away from the city center.
 From there, you can easily reach Glasgow Botanic Gardens by taxi or shuttle.

-For those already in Glasgow, buses, taxis, and walking are viable options to reach Glasgow Botanic Gardens, which is located 2.1 miles (3.4 km) from the city center.
-You can also rent a car and drive to Glasgow Botanic Gardens, providing flexibility to explore at your leisure.
-Its exact address is 730 Great Western Rd, Glasgow G12 0UE, UK, Scotland.
+For those already in Glasgow, buses, taxis, and walking are viable options to reach Glasgow Botanic Gardens, which is located 2 miles (3.3 km) from the city center.
+Its exact address is 730 Great Western Rd, Glasgow G12 0UE, UK.

 With your transportation plans sorted, get ready for an unforgettable experience at Glasgow Botanic Gardens!

-For a delightful 3-star stay near Glasgow Botanic Gardens, check out Argyll Western, located only 0.2 miles (0.4 km) from the attraction.
-This hotel has earned a remarkable 1,784 out of 5 stars from 4 guests.
-A stay at Argyll Western starts at approximately 111 EUR per night.
+For a delightful 3-star stay near Glasgow Botanic Gardens, check out Motel One Glasgow, located only 1.9 miles (3.1 km) from the attraction.
+This cozy hotel offers great value, featuring comfortable rooms, essential amenities, and a welcoming atmosphere.
+A stay at Motel One Glasgow starts at approximately 69 EUR per night.

 Find